Executive Summary

 Choose Vena when

 Your goal is to build structured planning architecture inside the Microsoft ecosystem that scales with organizational complexity.
-You have the budget and timeline to invest in a more comprehensive platform.

 Choose Cube when